no-garlic/lyrical/README.md

 1 - Summarize prompt bug with database locked
 1 - Improve the summarisation, and the follow up prompts need to be very specific about the format and details because they can be summarised away.
 1 - Create follow up prompts, eg, song_hooks.follow_up.

-1 - Add a 'Clear' button for rhymes and regenerate modes 1 - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)
+1 - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)
-1 - Bug: textedit + save does not update right song lyrics 1 - Empty song - right song lyrics panel should be empty 1 - Regenerate -> send custom request (check), and send current section lyrics to llm.
+1 - Bug: textedit + save does not update right song lyrics 1 - Regenerate -> send custom request (check), and send current section lyrics to llm.
 1 - Disable Regenerate button if not saved.
 1 - Make regenerate button wider, and change lable to something like GENERATE CHOICES or GENERATE MORE or GENERATE OPTIONS.
+1 - Make sure a word is selected before regenerate words button is active 1 - Make sure 1 or more words are selected before regenerate lyrics button is active

 2 - Sort order of new generations
 2 - Make new generations light grey until clicked on